INR 14.5 Lakhs Scholarship: Riya's Successful Journey to ISB

 My primary motivation to pursue an MBA degree is to scaleup and grow in my career and move to leadership positions.
 An MBA from ISB would leverage opportunities for a candidate like me with young corporate experience.

-#3) Why did you choose Anshul (from Faith Career) to be your mentor for ISB application?
+#3) Why did you choose Faith Career to be your mentor for ISB application?

 I was doing deep research on ISB, how to crack ISB, how to get shortlist and all and I was going through many blogs and websites.
-It was then that I came across Anshul’s blog.
-He’s an ISB alum and gives great feedback to his mentees.
-After my one to one conversation with him, I felt super confident about his approach towards the application process and worked with him as my mentor.
+It was then that I came across Faith Career's blog.
+After my one to one conversation with one of their mentors, I felt super confident about his approach towards the application process and worked with him as my mentor.
 It was a great decision to work with him.

 #4) What tips you would want to give an aspirant who is working on their ISB application?